 - Show the progression of your career in your employment history

 - Focus on your most desirable skills.

 How to write a marketing manager resume

 Learning how to write a marketing manager resume is all about knowing what your target audience wants – only this time, you're selling your experience to a hiring manager.
-According to the Bureau of Labor Statistics, marketing manager jobs are projected to increase by 6 percent by 2029 – above average for most professions.
+According to the Bureau of Labor Statistics, marketing manager jobs are projected to increase by a whopping 10 percent by 2031 – above average for most professions.
 That means you have plenty of opportunities to grow your career.

-As companies try to stay on top of their game during tough economic times, they need to stand out from the crowd.
+As companies try to stay on top of their game during uneven economic times, they need to stand out from the crowd.
 It’s your job to help them do that by using your knowledge of business development and marketing techniques to get customers talking about you.
-But first, you have to get recruiters talking about you!
+But first, you have to get recruiters talking about you.